Triyan-m/Portfolio/README.md

 3. A client management application, with a GUI, to manage clients and their invoices.
 All data is saved to a database (Java)

 4. Minigames. this is v1 with only rock paper scissors against the computer (python)

+5. A Luhn algorithm program to check the validity of a card number (Python)